-There will also be shuttle buses to local supermarkets which can be seen below
+There will also be shuttle buses to local supermarkets.

 Smoking only allowed in designated areas.

-All visitors must be pre booked.
-All visitors and contractors must be off site by 22.00.
-Any remaining on site or those who can-not be located will incur a leader participant charge to their group.
+All visitors must be pre booked and will only be allowed on site between 10am and 10pm.
+All visitors must be off site by 22.00.
+Any remaining on site or those who can-not be located will incur a nominal fee charged to their group.

 Anyone who has not pre-booked will be held at the gate until security are able to account for the visit.
 Please be aware, with experience from previous Jamborees, non-pre-booked visitors can wait for up to an hour while authority for a visit is granted.